Jul 17, 2018

 • If you can’t find New England style top-split buns, you can use hot dog buns and carefully slice about 1/4″ off each side so they lay flat when toasted in a skillet.

-• If you don’t enjoy mayonnaise, simply pour drawn butter over the lobster meat.
+• If you don’t enjoy mayonnaise, simply pour drawn butter over the lobster meat for a Connecticut style roll.

 • While I chop up all the fresh lobster meat the claws can be saved or left whole as an impressive garnish for the rolls.